Telephone and Data Systems Inc. (TDS) Shares Down Despite Recent Market Volatility

 TDS’s Market Performance

-TDS’s stock has seen a -8.59% decrease for the week, with a -13.95% drop in the past month and a 11.32% gain in the past quarter.
-The volatility ratio for the week is 4.22%, and the volatility levels for the past 30 days are at 5.41% for Telephone and Data Systems Inc. The simple moving average for the last 20 days is -4.29% for TDS stock, with a simple moving average of -17.73% for the last 200 days.
+The stock of Telephone and Data Systems Inc. (TDS) has seen a -6.78% decrease in the past week, with a -5.03% drop in the past month, and a 8.26% gain in the past quarter.
+The volatility ratio for the week is 3.85%, and the volatility levels for the past 30 days are at 5.04% for TDS.
+The simple moving average for the last 20 days is -7.42% for TDS stock, with a simple moving average of -20.67% for the last 200 days.

 Analysts’ Opinion of TDS